sebastianbeck/ctf/google2019/Challanges/Work Computer sandbox/readme.md

 https://github.com/AidanFray/CTF_Writeups/tree/master/2019/GoogleCTF/BeginnerQuests/WorkComputer

 I learned about https://gtfobins.github.io which will be very helpful in the future.
+I another way would have been to use tar -c README.flag
 >Main Flag
 >
 >The challenge starts by providing us with a command prompt.
 However, is immediately apparent that commands are missing and you're unable to cat out files.